cvat-ai/cvat/site/content/en/docs/manual/advanced/ai-tools.md

 ### Feature backpropagating refinement scheme (f-BRS)

-The model allows to get a mask for an object using positive points (should be clicked on the foreground), and negative points (should be right-clicked on the background, if necessary).
+The model allows to get a mask for an object using positive points (should be left-clicked on the foreground), and negative points (should be right-clicked on the background, if necessary).
 It is recommended to run the model on GPU, if possible.